-- The target user's certificate is fetched from the repository and verified.
+- The owner's token is read from his ACL entry and decrypted using his smart card or private key to produce the blinded FEK. - The target user's certificate is fetched from the repository and verified.
 The public key is extracted from it. - The blinded FEK (the FEK encrypted with the file system key) is directly re-encrypted using the target user's public key to get his per-user token. - The certid and token fields of the target user's newly created ACL entry are updated and stored.